The Ultimate Guide to Visual Project Management

 - Improving team collaboration when creating the project plan

-B. How to use mind maps
+B. The best visual project tools to create mind maps

 Bonus: Check out these 20 mind map examples.